Doctor insights on:

 Hepatomegaly, otherwise known as an enlarged liver, is a clinical finding in which the liver is found to be larger than is normal, either by the physical exam from a physician or by imaging such as CT scan or ultrasound.
 This can be due to alcoholism, hepatitis viruses, inherited liver ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - What does enlarged platelets mean?

-- What does an enlarged ovary mean?
+- What does an enlarged thyroid mean?